About City Living, Local Life

 How does City Living, Local Life work?

-in the Royal Borough of Kensington and Chelsea has an average of
+There are 18 wards in the Royal Borough of Kensington and

 Each area of Kensington and Chelsea is unique, and so are the